Trump threatens 25% tariffs on Mexico and Canada on Feb. 1, punting Day 1 pledge

 (CNN) — President Donald Trump said in an Oval Office signing ceremony Monday evening that his administration will impose 25% tariffs on Mexico and Canada on February 1, an extraordinary change in North American trade policy that could raise prices for American consumers.

-Trump is still expected to outline his broader trade policy for his second term in an executive action Monday.
-But that action – described by sources as a “placeholder” – won’t institute new global tariffs that Trump has promised on Day One.
+Trump still outlined his broader trade policy for his second term in an executive action Monday.
+But that action — described by sources as a “placeholder” — doesn’t institute new global tariffs that Trump promised on Day One.

-Asked about tariffs on China, Trump noted extensive tariffs he imposed during his first administration were still in effect after former President Joe Biden largely left them in place.

 As a candidate, Trump proposed sweeping and across-the-board tariffs: up to 20% on imports from all countries, with a 25% tax on goods from Mexico and Canada, plus a punishing 60% levy on goods from China.
 He also pledged to use tariffs as a negotiating tool on other countries, including, for example, Denmark — putting pressure on the European nation to give control of Greenland to the United States.